-by Amber FrenchNovember 04, 2024
+by Amber FrenchNovember 26, 2024

 The REACT (Research-in-Action) series powered by ActionAid Denmark is all about how ordinary people use their human agency to nonviolently struggle and achieve rights, justice and freedom.
 This series chronicles activist struggles and movement moments that made all the difference.
 Stories, rich with analysis, experiences, ideas and theories, are as diverse and rich as their authors, who are activists and human rights defenders based in all world regions.
 Writers are part of dozens of nonviolent movements and speak collectively dozens of languages.

-Yet the predominant storytelling practice only harnesses part of what activist writing and activist-writers are capable of.
+Yet the predominant storytelling practices only harness part of what activist writing and activist-writers are capable of.
 More than an NGO communication tool, writing is both a process and a product, and only when it is activist-led, educational and engaged can its power be fully realized.
 "Activist-led" means making space for activist-writers to take on editorial responsibilities themselves (like our guest editorship model, see below).
 "Educational" means encouraging activist-writers to analyze their experiences from a strategic perspective and distill takeaways for other activists.
 "Engaged" means leveraging writing for international solidarity with activists—it means giving back.

 Activists accomplish complex, brave, outstanding, smartly calculated tasks at their own peril.
 Having time to analyze key moments in their activism through writing is out of the question for many movement actors (it's hard enough to find time to write even when you're not an activist).
 And when activists themselves cannot appreciate or build on their own experiences, others facing similar challenges cannot learn from them either.